Spread the love

 The Traveler’s Gift: Seven Decisions that Determine Personal Success by Andy Andrews Book Summary and Notes 📝

-The first-person David encountered was President Harry S. Truman.
-Who, at the time, was on the verge of detonating two nuclear weapons over the Japanese cities of Hiroshima and Nagasaki in August 1945.
+The first-person David met was President Harry S. Truman, who, back in August 1945, was about to make the tough decision to drop two nuclear weapons over the Japanese cities of Hiroshima and Nagasaki

 Decision #1: The Buck Stops Here 🛑